 To date, this festival has donated more than $530,000 to charity.
 Feast Portland’s charitable partners have included Partners for a Hunger-Free Oregon and Urban Gleaners.

-The 2018 Feast Portland festival takes place from September 13th to 16th.
-Over the course of four days, participants partake of large scale signature events featuring world class chefs and cuisine, collaborative dinners, informative panels, fun size events, and hands-on experiential classes.
-Also, industry professionals will be on hand to demonstrate the latest innovations in cookware.
+The Feast Portland festival takes place from September 12th to 15th (check dates as they have had to cancel a few in the past years).
+Over the course of four days, participants partake of large scale signature events featuring world-class chefs and cuisine, collaborative dinners, informative panels, fun-size events, and hands-on experiential classes.

-On Friday and Saturday afternoon (September 14th and 15th), the Grand Tasting Presented by New Seasons Market transforms Pioneer Square into rows upon rows of bites and beverages from over 80 food and drink vendors.
+On Saturday and Sunday afternoon (September 14th and 15th), the Big Feast Presented by New Seasons Market transforms Tom McCall Waterfront Park into rows upon rows of bites and beverages.

-On Saturday evening, September 16th, Smoked!
-Presented by Tillamook sets fire to food harvested from both sea and farm.
+On Saturday evening, September 14th, Smoked sets fire to food harvested from both sea and farm.
 Classic cocktails and Northwest wines will compliment these grilled eats As the evening heats up, once again, watch the sunset along the waterfront.

 WHEN TO VISIT PORTLAND

 Summer is the best time to visit Portland.
 The weather is great, the cafes open their outdoor seating areas and your chance of running out of things to do is virtually zero.
 You can also visit during the not-quite-summer months of June and September to take advantage of slightly lower hotel rates and thinner crowds.
 If you’re traveling on a budget or want to steer clear of your fellow tourists, just pack an umbrella and head to Portland during the winter off-season.